Everyone talks about training engagement — but what does it really mean?

 When I want to bring training content to life, I always tell a story.

-And the stories I tell are always relevant to the learning point I want to highlight – and they are drawn from a deep well of my own real-life experiences.
+And the stories I tell are always relevant to the learning point I want to highlight — and they are drawn from a deep well of real-life experience.

 Real-life stories enrich Content Design, strengthen Trainer Credibility, and create genuine Human Connection.